theo-armour/2021/pages/goals/inspirations-sources.md

 https://succeedfeed.com/peter-drucker-quotes/

+* That business purpose and business mission are so rarely given adequate thought is perhaps the most important cause of business frustration and failure.
 * What gets measured gets improved
 * You can’t manage what you don’t measure.
 * There is nothing so useless as doing efficiently that which should not be done at all.